FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 Nations, National Minorities, and National Regions: Within

-the borders of present-day Iran, there are four Turkic National Groups:
+the borders of present-day Iran, there are four Turkic National Groups: "TURK"

-"TURK" (Western Oghuz), "TURKMEN" (Eastern Oghuz),
+(Western Oghuz), "TURKMEN" (Eastern Oghuz), "HALAJ",

-The classification of these Turkic national groups is based on
+and "KAZAKH".
+The classification of these Turkic national

-principles such as their own self-designation (Endoethnonym, Autoethnonym,
+groups is based on principles such as their own Endoethnonym (Autoethnonym, Self-Identification,

-composed, to varying degrees, of a mixture of various Turkic and Mongolic groups,
+these Turkic national groups is composed, to varying degrees, of a mixture of

-as well as, like most nations, certain indigenous and immigrant groups.
+various Turkic and Mongolic groups, as well as certain indigenous and immigrant

 Out of these four Turkic national